mdn/translated-content/files/ko/learn/server-side/express_nodejs/mongoose/index.md

 })
 ```

-Most of the [SchemaTypes](http://mongoosejs.com/docs/schematypes.html) (the descriptors after “type:” or after field names) are self explanatory.
+Most of the [SchemaTypes](http://mongoosejs.com/docs/schematypes.html) (the descriptors after "type:" or after field names) are self explanatory.
 The exceptions are:

 - `ObjectId`: Represents specific instances of a model in the database.
 For example, a book might use this to represent its author object.
 This will actually contain the unique ID (`_id`) for the specified object.
 We can use the `populate()` method to pull in the associated information when needed.
 - [Mixed](http://mongoosejs.com/docs/schematypes.html#mixed): 임의의 스키마 타입입니다.(어떤 타입도 될 수 있음)